stanislav-2001/jobseeker/README.md

 > **Note:**
 > This project (and its documentation) is a work in progress.
 Core website functionality is still under early stages of development.
+> Until backend is implemented, the UI shows example data.

 ## Key Features